etternagame/etterna/Docs/Crashpad.md

 Written in a step-by-step process:

 1. Get [depot_tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up).
-   This is a collection of tools which googled created to help with compilation of their projects.
+   This is a collection of tools which google created to help with the compilation of their projects.
-   It must be installed as written on that page, and added to your user/system path accordingly.
+   It must be installed as written on that page and added to your user/system path accordingly.
    After it is added to the path (and restart the terminal session if necessary), you can run `gclient` to ensure the path has been properly modified.

 2. Get [breakpad](https://chromium.googlesource.com/breakpad/breakpad).
 While crashpad is the crash-reporting system that Etterna uses, it is the successor to breakpad, and the decoding tools have remained the same.
-   It is recommended to create a folder for the breakpad project prior to downloading it.
+   It is recommended to create a folder for the breakpad project before downloading it.
 Once cloned, there will be a `src` folder with the breakpad source code.
 Commands are as follows:
    ```bash
    mkdir breakpad && cd breakpad